 When will my student receive specific information regarding commencement?

-Degree candidates will be sent information from the Office of the Vice Provost by early February (by email).
+Degree candidates will be sent information from the Office of Academic Affairs by early February (by email).
 This includes information for obtaining their cap and gown, ceremony and lunch tickets, etc. All commencement information will be posted on this website and will be updated as new information becomes available.

 Do we need tickets for the Baccalaureate Mass?